Dallas Cowboys: Mike McCarthy years (2020–2024)

 On February 16, 2022, a settlement of $2.4 million was paid after four cheerleaders accused Rich Dalrymple, the now-retired senior vice president of public relations and communications, of voyeurism in their locker room as they undressed during a 2015 event at AT&T Stadium.

 After the NFL allowed teams to seek blockchain sponsorships, the Cowboys became the first team to do so, signing a multi-year contract with the platform Blockchain.com on April 13, 2022.

+Dak Prescott and CeeDee Lamb led the league in multiple statistical categories in 2023, including passing touchdowns, passing completions, and receptions.

 In 2023, the Cowboys again achieved a 12–5 record, for the third year in a row.
 The team won the NFC East division for the first time since the 2021 season and the second time in three seasons.
 They ended up in a three-way tie with the San Francisco 49ers and the Detroit Lions for first place in the NFC at 12–5.
 However, they lost the conference record tiebreaker to the 49ers but won the head to head tiebreaker over the Lions, giving them the second seed in the playoffs.
 Although the Cowboys lost to the Buffalo Bills in Week 15, they clinched their third straight playoff berth before taking the field when the Green Bay Packers and Atlanta Falcons lost to the Tampa Bay Buccaneers and Carolina Panthers, respectively.
 This marked the Cowboys' first run of three consecutive postseason appearances since appearing in six straight from 1991 to 1996.
 However, the Cowboys collapsed in the playoffs, and, despite having one of the best-ranked offenses and defenses of the league, were defeated 48–32 by their rival, seventh-seeded Green Bay Packers in the Wild Card round, at one point trailing 48–16 during the fourth quarter.
 With the loss, the Cowboys became the first team to lose to a #7 seed since the playoff bracket expanded for the 2020–21 NFL playoffs.
 This also marked the first time a team failed to reach a Conference Championship Game despite winning at least 12 games in three consecutive seasons.
+Dak Prescott led the league in passing touchdowns, with 36, and passing completions, with 410, and CeeDee Lamb led the league in receptions, with 135.
+The latter also set single-season franchise records for receptions and receiving yards.

+The 2024 season was their first season since 2020 without Dan Quinn as defensive coordinator, as the Washington Commanders hired him to be their head coach.
+He was replaced in that role by former Minnesota Vikings head coach Mike Zimmer, who returned to the Cowboys after eighteen years.
+The Cowboys failed to improve upon their 12–5 record from the past three seasons, and finished the season with a 7–10 record and failed to make the playoffs for the first time since 2020.

 On January 13, 2025, it was announced that McCarthy would not be returning as head coach of the Dallas Cowboys due to a contract dispute.